 Recipients of federal funds are mandated to document their affirmative action metrics and practices.
 Educational institutions that have acted discriminatorily in the past must take affirmative action as a remedy.
 (34 CFR § 100.3(6)(ii)).

-Affirmative Action in The 1990s And 2000s
+Affirmative Action in the 1990s and 2000s

 In effort to repeal bans of affirmative action, Congress passed the Civil Rights Act of 1991.
 The act overturned the U.S. Supreme Court ruling in Watson v.
 Fort Worth Bank and Trust and Wards Cove Packing Company v.
 Antonio.
 The Act placed the burden of proof on employers in pay discrimination cases; mandating employers to evidence that employment practices resulting in pay discrimination were "job related" and "consistent with business necessity."
 In addition, the Civil Rights Act of 1991 entitled female and minority victims of discrimination up to $300,000 in compensatory remedies, plus back-pay and restitution.

-When California voters enacted Proposition 209 in 1996, the preferential treatment of candidates on basis of race or gender in the areas of education, education, public employment, and contract agreements was outlawed at the state level.
+When California voters enacted Proposition 209 in 1996, the preferential treatment of candidates on basis of race or gender in the areas of education, public employment, and contract agreements was outlawed at the state level.
 Prop 209 eliminated AAP in California.
 Despite that civil rights groups filed an injunction to block the measure, and the law took effect August 1997 when the appellate court overturned the injunction.
 The U.S. Supreme Court upheld the ruling to Proposition 209, and many states followed, leading to important reform of affirmative action programs.

 In Michigan, the U.S. Supreme Court rulings in two landmark cases in 2003, Grutter v.
 Bollinger and Gratz v.
 Bollinger, upheld University of Michigan Law School decision to admit students based on ethnicity and race.
 The Court decision articulated that affirmative action was not adequate redress of past harm; only serving to compel state interest in diversity in society.